VoiceCookingAssistant/Audio-Visual-Cooking-Assistant/README.md

 	title = {Audio-Visual Recipe Guidance for Smart Kitchen Devices}, year = 2021,
-	conference = {4th International Conference on Natural Language and Speech Processing (ICNLSP 2021)}, note = {"Note that all accepted papers will be published in ACL Anthology.
-In addition, selected papers will be published in Signals and Communication Technology (Springer), which is indexed in Scopus." - from http://icnlsp.org/icnlsp2021/}, publicationstatus = {Accepted},
+	conference = {4th International Conference on Natural Language and Speech Processing (ICNLSP 2021)}, publicationstatus = {Accepted},
 	month = 11,
 	author = {Kendrick, Caroline and Frohnmaier, Mariano and Georges, Munir},